Azure/azure-osconfig/docs/roadmap.md

 # 4. Detached Platform (codename Copper)

-The Management Platform runs in its own process, separate of the PnP Agent, and can accept request from multiple management authorities.
+The Management Platform runs in its own process, separate of the PnP Agent.
+OSConfig can accept request from both local and remote management authorities.

-- The OSConfig separates the PnP Agent and the Management Platform into two separate daemon processes.
+- The OSConfig separates the Agent and the Management Platform into two separate daemon processes.
-- The IPC REST API over Unix Domain Sockets (UDS) for MPI is introduced.
+- The IPC REST API over Unix Domain Sockets (UDS) and HTTP for MPI is introduced.
-- The Management Platform can accept requests from other Agent Authorities (like ADU).
+- The Management Platform can accept MPI requests from other Agent Authorities (like ADU).
 - Modules continue to work unchanged, same as in previous releases, as Dynamically Loaded Shared Object libraries exporting the MMI C API.
-The Modules Manager loads these libraries in-proc.
+The Platform loads these libraries in-proc.
 - Other Management Modules appear (not shown in diagram).

 <img src="assets/4_platform.png" alt="Copper" width=70%/>